 The Best Four Needlepoint Stitches for a Hill or Mountain

-Use the Diagonal Scotch needlepoint stitch for the lighter green in the foreground.
-The slope is just a bit flatter.
+Use the Diagonal Scotch needlepoint stitch for the lighter green hills in the foreground (and the Diagonal Cashmere stitch for the darker green hills behind).

-The Diagonal Roumanian needlepoint stitch is the best for these mountains.
-You can go in either direction with this stitch.
-Just follow the mountain slope.
+The Diagonal Roumanian needlepoint stitch is a great choice for steep mountains.
+You can go in either direction with this stitch, just follow the mountain slope.
 And, you can change the colors as you progress from the blue/purple mountains to the snow.
-Just keep the entire stitch in the same color: the long diagonal line and the short crossing stitch.
-This stitch also was used by Julie in "Misty Mountain" above (top mountain range).
+(But keep each stitch component in one color: both the long diagonal line and the short crossing stitch).

-So, check out your mountain slope and decide which stitch is best for you.
+So, check out your mountain slope and decide which of these stitches is best for you.